evilhackerdude/octobertest/README.md

 ## JSON format

-The JSON format is very alpha and hasn't been battle tested yet.
-It is contrived to having test suites with test cases.
-Ideally it should also just accept a simple list of tests and derive the suite name from the file name.
+The future format should ideally be a simple 1:1 mapping to TAP.